isc-projects/kea/doc/sphinx/arm/config.rst

 In particular, the only boolean values allowed are true or false (all lowercase).
 The capitalized versions (True or False) are not accepted.

+Even if the JSON standard (ECMA 404) does not require JSON objects (i.e. name/value maps) to have unique entries Kea implements them using a std::map so:

+-  if there are multiple values for the same name in an object/map the last value overwrites previous values

+-  configuration file parsers since Kea 1.9.0 version raise a syntax error in such cases

 Kea components use an extended JSON with additional features allowed:

 -  shell comments: any text after the hash (#) character is ignored.